 Summary of Treatment Approach

 Our therapeutic approach helps each youth understand the origins of the harm they have caused, deal with any past trauma, and address other individual therapy needs.
-What makes our approach so effective is the strong working relationships that are developed between each young man, their therapist and all of our staff.
-By establishing rapport and setting clear and consistent boundaries, an optimal therapeutic environment is created, resulting in positive changes and growth.
+What makes our approach so effective is the strong working relationships that are developed between each youth, their therapist, and all of our direct care staff.
+Treatment and counseling services are individualized to meet each child's unique needs.

 Youth will benefit from:

-- Integrated CBT and DBT group and individual therapy – Evidenced-based skill areas including increasing distress tolerance, self-awareness, changing thought patterns to be realistic and goal-directed, and emotional self-regulation.
+Integrated CBT and DBT group and individual therapy – Evidenced-based skill areas including increasing distress tolerance, self-awareness, changing thought patterns to be realistic and goal-directed, and emotional self-regulation.

-Good Lives wellness program- Strengths-based approaches that focus upon the child’s well-being and increasing protective factors within the community.
+Good Lives wellness program- Strengths-based approaches that focus upon the child’s well-being and increasing protective factors within the community

 Traumatic stress group – A gradual exposure-based group process allowing for self-paced reprocessing of traumatic events.

-- Psycho-sexual awareness group therapy – An intervention specifically relevant to juveniles who have been objectively and self-determined to harbor deviant and/or unhealthy sexual interests along with a desire to increase their healthy sexual and relational interests.
+Psycho-sexual awareness group therapy – An intervention specifically relevant to juveniles who have been objectively and self-determined to harbor deviant and/or unhealthy sexual interests along with a desire to increase their healthy sexual and relational interests.

-- Trauma sensitive yoga – An evidenced-based practice that increases emotional regulation by incorporating mindful awareness, motor control, flexibility, and safety.
+Trauma sensitive yoga – An evidenced-based practice that increases emotional regulation by incorporating mindful awareness, motor control, flexibility, and safety.

-- Relaxation training group – a longstanding end-of-week de-stressing group that includes breathing and guided imagery.
+Relaxation training group – a longstanding end-of-week de-stressing group that includes breathing and guided imagery.

-- Family Therapy – Headed by our Licensed Family Therapist, dynamics amongst key family members and client are discussed with a collaborative and problem-solving approach.
+Family Therapy – Headed by our Licensed Family Therapist, dynamics amongst key family members and client are discussed with a collaborative and problem-solving approach.

-- Elective groups – Custom-designed therapeutic modules that address unique needs may include social skills training, distress tolerance, traumatic processing and anger management.
+Elective groups – Custom-designed therapeutic modules that address unique needs may include social skills training, distress tolerance, traumatic processing and anger management.